-Where direct vehicular access to development is not permitted from major roads, buildings should be designed with front doors of individual units oriented towards the major road with vehicular access provided from a side street, service road or rear laneways.
-(Section 9.5.2.4)

-Front building facades should be parallel to the street.
-(Section 9.5.3.5)

-General Intent Chapter 11 Lands designated Residential Medium Density will permit the following uses: General Land Use Designations a) All forms of townhouse dwellings (Section 11.2.5.5) Lands designated Parkway Belt West will be governed by the provisions of the Parkway Belt West Plan.
-(Section 11.2.13.1) Chapter 16 Neighbourhoods For lands within Neighbourhoods, a maximum building height of four storeys will apply unless Character Area policies specify alternative building height requirements.
+General Intent Where direct vehicular access to development is not permitted from major roads, buildings should be designed with front doors or individual units oriented towards the major road with vehicular access provided from a side street, service road or rear laneways.
+(Section 9.5.2.4) Front building facades should be parallel to the street.
+(Section 9.5.3.5) Chapter 11 Lands designated Residential Medium Density will permit the following uses: General Land Use Designations a) All forms of townhouse dwellings.
+(Section 11.2.5.5) Chapter 16 Neighbourhoods For lands within Neighbourhoods, a maximum building height of four storeys will apply unless Character Area policies specify alternative building height requirements.
 (Section 16.1.1.1) The Ninth Line Neighbourhood Character Area will be planned to achieve a minimum density of 82 residents and jobs combined per hectare, on all lands where development is permitted.
-(Section 16.20.1.1) Land Use and Built Form Planning in the area will be based on the following land use and built form principles: a) Provide a mix of housing to accommodate people with diverse housing preferences and socioeconomic needs.
+(Section 16.20.1.1) Land Has and Duils Farm Diaming in the over will be based on the fallowing land was and built farm minerales.
+Land Use and Built Form Planning in the area will be based on the following land use and built form principles: a) Provide a mix of housing to accommodate people with diverse housing preferences and socioeconomic needs.
 This also includes housing which is affordable as outlined in the City's housing strategy; c) Provide a diversity of community infrastructure and facilities to meet the daily needs of residents, employees and visitors; d) Work in collaboration with the school boards to determine the need for educational facilities.
 The location of these facilities will be determined through the development application process. f) Recognize the significance of cultural heritage sites and landscapes including the natural heritage system; g) Support transit and active transportation as key components of the transportation network; h) Complement existing and future transportation facilities including taller, more compact mixed use buildings at the 407 Transitway Stations; i) Demonstrate distinct and appropriate design of all buildings, streets and open spaces; and j) Provide appropriate transition to neighbourhoods to the east.
 (Section 16.20.2.2.1) Planning in the area will be based on a series of connections including: a) A network of trails that link open spaces and key destinations, and trail networks beyond the Ninth Line Lands; b) Safe pedestrian crossings of Ninth Line; c) Key access points d) Pedestrian supportive streets; and e) Integrated cycling lanes and/or multi-use routes on or adjacent to Ninth Line and other roads.
-(Section 16.20.2.2.2) Parks, Open Spaces and Natural Heritage Planning in the area will be based on a series of parks, open spaces and a natural heritage system that: a) Creates a well-connected and sustainable natural heritage system; b) Provides a variety of parks and open spaces for all ages and abilities including those which encourage passive and active use in all seasons, promote unique experiences and educational opportunities, and incorporate naturalized areas; c) Provides parks and open spaces in close proximity to adjacent neighbourhoods and employment areas; and d) Has regard for the Ninth Line Sixteen Mile Creek Scoped Sub-watershed Study.
-(Section 16.20.2.2.3)
+(Section 16.20.2.2.2) Parks, Open Spaces and Natural Heritage Planning in the area will be based on a series of parks, open spaces and a natural heritage system that: a) Creates a well-connected and sustainable natural heritage system; b) Provides a variety of parks and open spaces for all ages and abilities including those which encourage passive and active use in